logaretm/vee-validate/docs/content/guide/global-validators.md

 <doc-tip type="warn">

 You should not use the pipe '|' or commas ',' within your regular expression when using the string rules format as it will cause a conflict with how validators parsing works.
-You should use the object format of the rules instead as show in the last snippet
+You should use the object format of the rules instead as shown in the last snippet

 </doc-tip>